 In 1998, Jimmy received a NCAA Division 1 basketball scholarship to Grambling State University in Louisiana.
 During his first season, he earned the Southwestern Athletic Conference Freshman of the Year honor.
 He continued his basketball career at Oklahoma City University.

 Lawson was named Professor of the Year in 2013 at the University of Phoenix and Adjunct Professor of the Year for the School of Business at Rose State College in 2019.
 He was the first African-American to win this high honor.

 Jimmy now serves as the Director of Permitting Services at the Oklahoma Workers' Compensation Commission and a Professor at Rose State College, where he teaches finance and economic courses.
 His energy, abilities, and personality have made him productive and adaptive in any environment.

 Jimmy’s desire for servanthood and love for others was instilled in him by his mother and his father, a Pastor and community leader who also taught Jimmy to be competitive and fearless while being fair.

-Over the last 20 years Jimmy has demonstrated through his actions in the community, that putting people first is not just a slogan, but a lifestyle for him.
-He is a fierce advocate and voice in the Oklahoma City community, bringing hope to many people in Oklahoma City and beyond.
+Over the last 20 years Jimmy has demonstrated through his actions that putting people first is not just a slogan, but rather a lifestyle for him.
+He is a fierce advocate and voice people of Oklahoma, bringing hope to the underprivileged.